How to Hunt Quail

 It’s absolutely crucial that you don’t shoot a low-flying quail.
 If you aim too low and pull the trigger, you take the chance of seriously injuring or killing one or more of your hunting dogs.
 More so, you also risk the chance of accidentally shooting at your hunting partner.
 Be safe and responsible when you’re out hunting.

-Now That You Know How to Hunt Quail, Book Your Next Hunting Trip at Gray Ghost Plantation
+Book Your Next Hunting Trip at Gray Ghost Plantation